jimthompson5802/mlflow_demo/README.md

 ## Start demonstration containers
 After building the three Docker images, navigate to `./run_demo`.
-Ensure the three required environment variables are defined by running `. ./setup_environment_variables`.
+Ensure the required environment variables are defined by running `. ./setup_environment_variables`.
 * To bring up the three containers:
 ```